 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
-Our security researchers recommend using Malwarebytes.
+Our security researchers recommend using Combo Cleaner.

-There are many websites claiming that visitors can receive a certain prize in return for filling out a survey, some examples are "Amazon Loyalty Program", "$1000 Bank of America Gift Card" and "2020 Visitor Feedback Survey".
+There are many websites claiming that visitors can receive a prize in return for completing a survey.
+Some examples are "Amazon Loyalty Program", "$1000 Bank of America Gift Card" and "2020 Visitor Feedback Survey".

 How did potentially unwanted applications install on my computer?

-How to avoid installation of potentially unwanted applications?
+How to avoid installation of potentially unwanted applications